saveshodhan/arabic-to-roman/README.md

     str: Roman equivalent of `num` passed.

 Raises:
-    InvalidNumeralException: This exception is raised when the `num` passes is either non-integer or an integer less than or equal to zero.
+    InvalidNumeralException: This exception is raised when the `num` passed is either non-integer or an integer less than or equal to zero.

 Example: